 Waiting fruitlessly for some time, we proceeded to Salendha to explore ‘Dotted’ possibilities, but a car returning from Pateeha prompted us to turn back to familiar waters.
 Returning to Tadoba we found T37 to have returned too!
 He had again made his way down the fire line and was engaged ardently in heat dissipation.

 The report was that he had killed a cow some distance away.
-Delighting us for a while with his sombre looks, he lifted off and walked back up the fire line, possibly towards the kill.
+Delighting us for a while with his somber looks, he lifted off and walked back up the fire line, possibly towards the kill.

 Meanwhile, vehicles returning from farther fields brought no news of other tigers so we waited it out, alternating our time between Tadoba and Kannauji.
 Kankati had probably tapped into a new waterhole that we learned had been made near Jhorjhora Tiraha, so she didn’t turn up, and nor did our big boy return to displace the watering crows and the calling common hawk-cuckoos.
 Once or twice a jungle fowl in a state of alarm served false hope before we commenced our journey back for Bhadrashila.
 At Mahaman we came across at first a relaxed jackal and immediately thereafter a sloth bear busy finding grub, before exiting the gate close to darkness at 7:00 pm.